 Paved walking trails fan out from the point, offering more viewpoints.
 You can see for a hundred miles.

 The scene may look familiar to you.
 It’s one of the most photographed vistas in the world.
-I’d like to return to enjoy (and photograph) a Dead Horse Point sunset.
+I’d like to return to enjoy (and photograph) a Dead Horse Point sunset in one of Utah’s best parks.

 Boomer Travel Tip